ChrisOrgan/Covid_Analysis/README.md

         - We, therefore, find that the tempo and mode of SARS-CoV-2 evolution are linked.
-        - We will not be expecting jumps in the mutation rate and that drugs and vaccines (e.g., Sheahan et al. 2020) under development will still work in the future.
+        - We will not be expecting jumps in the mutation rate and that drugs and vaccines (e.g., Le et al. 2020; Sheahan et al. 2020) under development will still work in the future.
         - We created and saved scatter plots of the regression using the `R` packages `Cairo` 1.5.10 (Urbanek and Horner 2019), `ggplot2` 3.2.1 (Wickham 2009), `ggthemes` 4.2.0 (Arnold 2019), `htmlwidgets` 1.5.1